digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

 It is important to note that in all cases rules are parsed from left to right, and the first rule that returns _true_ will take priority.

 #### Visibility
 To dynamically show or hide an item, the _visibility_ tag is used.
-By default, an item is visibile if the _visibility_ tag is not provided.
+By default, an item is visible if the _visibility_ tag is not provided.
 If provided, a set of rules are used to indicate the items visibility status.
 If any of the rules are _true_ then the item will be visible, otherwise it will be hidden.

 The format of the _visibility_ tag is as follows -:
 ```